Nanoparty/CityScaper/README.md

-# WaveFunctionCollapse
+# CityScaper
-A test project using Wave Function Collapse to procedurally generate maps
+A test project using Wave Function Collapse to procedurally generate city maps